 Men use their eyes mostly to select a mate.
 Women use their nose to select a mate much more than men.
 That may explain why some guys are "woman magnets" and attract most of the women.
 Probably they just smell better than the other guys!

-Recent research reveals women are more influenced by how a man smells than how he looks.
-It is all done unconsciously and is based on the subtle chemical odors related to men's immune system.
-Women instinctively are attracted to men with an immune system most different to their own.
-Evolutionarily, this has proven to be the best combination for strong health and best survival of offspring.
+Women instinctively are attracted to men with an immune system most different from their own, and women can smell the difference in men!
+Evolutionarily, this has proven to be the best combination for strong health and best survival of offspring by two people.
 This also explains why young women are so turned-off by their brothers because everyone in the family has a similar immune system!

 The evolutionary wisdom in women's heightened smelling ability is evident.
 Historically, women who selected men with the most different immune system produced children with an immune system that had the most defenses against the hazards to good health and survival.

-Recent research also revels that women's sexual attraction to their selected man is modulated by his odors.
-This means women's chemistry is therefore controlled and stimulated -- or not -- by how the man smells!
-Research also revealed that women married -- or in long term relationships with men who had immune systems similar to their own -- actually did have, or at least thought about having, sex with other men than their mate.
-The high degree of satisfaction with a marriage or long term relationship correlated with big difference in immune systems.
+Recent research reveals that a woman's attraction to her selected man is modulated by his odors.
+One sniff can turn her on - or off!
+This research also revealed that a high degree of satisfaction with a marriage or long term relationship correlated with big differences in immune systems.
 The most dissatisfied couples had the most similar immune systems.
 The statistical evidence was only in women.

 The ability to detect a male with a very different immune system by his odor is unique to females.
 This difference between men and women lies in a strip of genes, called Major Histocompatibility Complex (MHC) that control cells making proteins used in recognizing viruses, bacteria, pollen and dangerous substances.